About LVN

 About John

 John’s clinical practice is characterised by careful assessment, methodical investigation and attention to detail.
+There is an emphasis on the fundamental principles of localisation, mechanism and consequence, rather than diagnostic labelling alone.
 He established London Veterinary Neurology in 2025 to provide a model of care that prioritises continuity, experienced clinical involvement and clear responsibility for outcomes.

 John holds the European Diploma in Veterinary Neurology (DipECVN).